gionikola/spring2021_core_macro_lab/README.md

 ## Week 4

 This week's lab will cover:
-- Using the Negishi algorithm to compute equilibria in Arrow-Debreu economies;
+- Using the Negishi algorithm to compute equilibria in Arrow-Debreu economies.

 The materials for this week can be found in the `week04` folder, which contains:
 - `lab04.ipynb` -- week 4 lab [notebook](https://nbviewer.jupyter.org/github/gionikola/spring2021_core_macro_lab/blob/main/week04/lab04.ipynb).